 The definition of a backlink is a link from one website to another.
 In most cases, when talking about backlinks, a backlink is a link from another site to your site.
 Backlinks are also known by a few different names, including hyperlinks, incoming links, inbound links, or just links.

-[Video] What are backlinks?
-(And how to earn them)
+[Video] What is a backlink?
+(And how to earn backlinks)

 Learn what backlinks are and how to get started with backlinking in this video.